artemis03976/SimplyRepli/README.md

-# RepliForDeeper: Some Minimal Implementation of Classical Deep Learning Models in Various Domains
+# SimplyRepli: Some Minimal Implementation of Classical Deep Learning Models in Various Domains

 [\[📖中文版\]](./README_zh.md)